giftos1/programming-guide/Styles-and-Conventions.md

 - There are a number of commonly-used names that you should avoid using for anything else.
 E.g., `i` is usually an index for a list or similar. `for i in range(n)` makes sense; `for i in children` does not.
 - Never use built-in names like `min`, `sum`, `print`, etc. for your own names as this will override the existing names and prevent you from using them.
 It's also confusing to the reader.
 This also goes for module names - don't use `os.py` or `random.py` or other names that are existing Python modules.
 - Do not include a variable's type in it's name (known as "systems Hungarian notation").
 Don't use `name_list` (just `names`) or `str_name` (just `name`).
+- Avoid ambiguous names, including `check`.
+What does "check" mean?
+To get something valid?
+To check an existing value is valid (then it should sound Boolean)?
+To keep getting something until it's valid?
+To...?

 # Commenting
 As always, we follow the [official Python styles for comments](https://www.python.org/dev/peps/pep-0008/#id30).